golemfactory/golem-architecture/arch-snapshot/arch.md

 The Requestor Agent can filter Providers based on these capabilities by using constraints.

-###### Problems - versioning
+###### Problems with capabilities-based approach - versioning

-- Capability can be implemented by different software
+The capabilities-based approach has some limitations.
+For instance, if a known bug exists in one of the implementations and is later fixed, Requestor Agents may want to filter out Providers with the buggy implementation.
+However, with pure capabilities, this is not possible.
+Including software versioning would force Requestor Agents to bind their code to specific implementations, which is undesirable.

-- Bugs in one of implementation
+One potential solution is to introduce versioning for capabilities.
+However, this would mean the version is updated not when the protocol changes, but when one of its implementations does.
+This approach isn't ideal either.

-- Requestor would like to filter Providers having buggy implementation
+At present, there is no perfect solution to this problem.

 ##### Backward compatibility